supercollider/learn/src/intermediate/src/ch02-sclang-quick-start.md

 of characters in `a-z A-Z 0-9 _`.
 The reserved keywords are quite few:

     var arg classvar const pi true false nil inf

+These identifiers are valid variable names, but I wouldn't recommend them, because then you won't have access to the actual builtins in the local scope:

+    this super thisProcess thisFunction thisFunctionDef thisMethod thisThread currentEnvironment topEnvironment

 Assigning to variables outside of `var` statements is done in the regular C way, like `foo = 3;`.
 Operators like `+=` are *not* supported in the spirit of